wcamarao/pmx/README.md

 Valid options are:

 - When calling `pmx.Insert()` and `pmx.Update()`, you must always provide a struct pointer.
-- When calling `pmx.Scan()`, you must provide either a struct pointer or slice pointer.
+- When calling `pmx.Select()`, you must provide either a struct pointer or slice pointer.
-- When calling `pmx.Scan()` with a slice pointer, the underlying slice type must be a struct pointer.
+- When calling `pmx.Select()` with a slice pointer, the underlying slice type must be a struct pointer.

 ## Roadmap